ladderlife/om-css/README.md

 ### Getting started

-To get started, `:require` om-css in your project:
+To get started, `:require` Om-css in your project:

 ```clojure
 (ns my-ns.core